How to Handle Difficult Clients and Navigate Ethical Dilemmas

 4. Document Everything

 It is advisable to keep detailed records of all interactions with difficult clients.
 This includes emails, phone calls, and meetings.
-This documentation can help protect you in case of disputes or legal issues.
+Using a legal pad or a digital note‑taking app ensures you have a reliable paper trail, which can protect you in case of disputes or legal issues.

 5. Consider Walking Away